DoryAzar/FaceDetectPython/README.md

 On one hand, it provides cool native features such as drawing rectangles around them, labeling them, recognizing the faces etc.
 On the other, it provides a way to extend its capabilities by writing custom features

+#### Getting Started with FaceDetect

+1. Start by creating a new python script file in the root of the distribution folder FaceDetectPython (similarly to main.py that is provided with the distribution)
+2. The first thing that you need to do is to import the FaceDetect package:

+        ```
+           from FaceDetect.facedetect import FaceDetect

+        ```

+3. Instantiate a FaceDetect object.
+A `settings` string in a JSON format can be passed to the constructor to use different features of FaceDetect.
+Initially, we will not pass any to run FaceDetect in its default settings.

+        ```
+        facedetector = FaceDetect()

+        ```

 <br />

 ## Let's have some fun